 - inconsistent repeatability from run to run

-KorNutra’s quality mindset is to ensure the method makes sense for the finished dosage form, not only for the raw material.
+KorNutra’s quality mindset ensures the method makes sense for the finished dosage form, not just the raw material.

 “Encapsulation” Doesn’t Always Mean Capsules